 Completion of Authenticity; Complete Reality; Complete Perfection

 Vincent Goossaert, "Quanzhen."
 In Fabrizio Pregadio, ed., The Encyclopedia of Taoism (London: Routledge, 2008), vol. 2, pp. 814-20.
-Chinese characters and the final bibliographic references to secondary studies are omitted in the present online version.
+Chinese characters and bibliographic references to secondary studies are omitted in the present online version.
 Asterisks (*) indicate cross-references to other entries in the book.